greigar/GettingAndCleaningData/README.md

 > Uses descriptive activity names to name the activities in the data set

-The script adds the subject and activty data to the combined test & train data set.
+The script adds the subject and activity data to the combined test & train data set.
 The following code can be used to ensure that they have been added and the data is in the correct order.

 ```{r}
 identical(test_train_set$subjects,   test_train_subjects$V1)